 Meissner Nordic has also provided back to the community by:

-- hosting and coordinating Coaching Clinics and Learn to Ski Days each year
+- hosting and coordinating events like Learn to Ski Day each year

-- hosting of several ski tour events including the Luminaries Tour and Tour de Meissner
+- hosting of several ski tour events including the Luminaria and Tour of Meissner

 - hosting of high school ski races